Queen Mary Undergraduates and Taught Postgraduates

 Honorary and visiting staff are eligible for full access to Queen Mary library's facilities, including remote access to e-resources.

 To register with the Library you will first need to collect your staff ID card, this is also your Library card.
-Subsequently, you need to complete the registration form available here.
+Subsequently, you need to complete the registration form.

 The barcode on the front of the card will allow you to gain access to the Library, use self-service machines and photocopiers.
-Details about your borrowing rights are available here.
+Details about your allowance are available on the Borrowing Basics page.

 To gain remote access to e-resources, you will need an IT username and password.
 If you do not have one already, your departmental IT representative can arrange it for you.